Find your danger!

 Inaugural Event

-The inaugural FODI was held at the Sydney Opera House and forged a dangerous beginning with an opening address by ledgendary Christopher Hitchens on the topic “Religion Poisons Everything”.
+The inaugural festival was held at the Sydney Opera House and forged a dangerous beginning with an opening address by ledgendary Christopher Hitchens on the topic “Religion Poisons Everything”.